saltict/availproject.github.io/docs/node/full-node.md

 ---
 id: full-node-setup
-title: Run a Full Node
+title: How to Run a Full Node
 sidebar_position: 3
 sidebar_label: Run a Full Node
 description: Learn how to run an Avail full node